couchbaselabs/cbl-realm-template-app-kotlin-todo/README.md

 ```

 > **NOTE**
->Android Developers should review the documentation on Ordering of replication events in the [Couchbase Lite SDK documentation](https://docs.couchbase.com/couchbase-lite/current/android/replication.html#lbl-repl-ord) prior to making decisions on how to setup the replicator in environments with heavy replication traffic.
+>Android Developers should review the documentation on Ordering of replication events in the [Couchbase Lite SDK documentation for Kotlin](https://docs.couchbase.com/couchbase-lite/current/android/replication.html#lbl-repl-ord) prior to making decisions on how to setup the replicator in environments with heavy replication traffic.
 >

 ### addTask method

 The addTask method was  implemented to add a task to the CouchbaseLite Database using JSON serialization.
 The method is shown below: